filodb/FiloDB/README.md

 Your input is appreciated!

+* Spark 2.0 and Scala 2.11 - coming soon
+* A new storage format is being worked on, it can be previewed in the `new-storage-format` branch
 * Kafka input API / connector (without needing Spark)
 * In-memory caching for significant query speedup
 * True columnar querying and execution, using late materialization and vectorization techniques.
 GPU/SIMD.